RudkiwalA236/Diwali_Sales_Data_Analysis/README.md

 Ensuring data integrity and consistency for reliable analysis.

 -   Exploratory Data Analysis (EDA):
-In-depth EDA using Pandas, NumPy, and Matplotlib to uncover patterns and trends.
+In-depth EDA using Pandas, NumPy, Seaborn and Matplotlib to uncover patterns and trends.
 Visualizing key metrics such as sales, customer behavior, and product popularity.

 -   Sales Forecasting: